-Lime Treatment - The subgrade may be treated with hydrated lime in accordance with TxDOT Item 260.
+Lime Treatment - Lime treatment shall be performed only on the dark brown clay subgrade.
+The subgrade shall be treated with hydrated lime in accordance with TxDOT Item 260.
 We anticipate that approximately six (6) percent hydrated lime will be required (approximately 35 pounds per square yard).
 The optimum hydrated lime content should result in a soil-lime mixture with a pH of at least 12.4 when tested in accordance with ASTM C 977, Appendix XI.
+Please note that our Lime Series testing achieved a maximum pH value of 12.2.